lbdc/zm-movie/README.md

 Ensure the folder where the script resides is writable by www-data and mencoder is installed

 Simply drop the script in /var/www/html somewhere and point your browser to it.
 Uses default ZM 1.28 paths and mysql credentials.
 The script will create a video in the folder where the script resides.
-Once mencoder has finished making the video, the script will display the video available for download on the script page (you have to refresh the page).
+Once ffmpeg/avconv has finished making the video, the script will display the video available for download on the script page.

 The script has 2 modes:
 All = movies generated from all frames